lucid-brndmg/cyclone-execution-server-rs/README.md

 ## Introduction

 The goal of this project is to provide a native, portable, easy to use and high performance version of the code execution agent for Cyclone to let users easily connect their local Cyclone instance to the [online code editor](https://cyclone.cs.nuim.ie).

 This server is compatible with most of the configuration specification of the [original Node.js version](https://github.com/lucid-brndmg/cyclone-online-editor#execution-server).

-There are slight differences in server configurations (especially in `logger` section), which would be mentioned later.
+However, there are slight differences.
+See [here](#config-file) for more.

 ### Limitations
 Currently, there's no plan to support [queue (async) mode execution](https://github.com/lucid-brndmg/cyclone-online-editor?tab=readme-ov-file#execution-modes).